 Ever since, I’ve made a point of buying direct from farmers whenever I can.
 I’ve seen it time and time again – the best apples, the best corn, the best whatever can only be found direct from the source.
 It makes sense that they’d want to offer their highest quality product for sale individually.
 Sure, you pay a small premium.
 But the difference in quality is something you have to experience for yourself.

 I was reminded of this tale specifically while playing Tasty Minstrel Games‘ new Citrus board game.
-We originally chose to pick up this title because it was designed by the same person who brought Gold West to life.
+We originally chose to pick up this title because it was produced by the same company who brought Gold West to life.
 Even though that one has been available for well over three years (forever, in the board game world), it is still our go-to game for introducing new players to the wonderful world of hobby board games.
 Citrus may change that.

 We don’t have many (or any?) citrus farms here in the Midwest, but do recall quite a few from our decade in California.
 In this Citrus game, we are farmers of citrus plantations who are vying to earn the most income (points) by building plantations, harvesting them and clearing landscape.